mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 as normal.
 When finished, however, the rope can be balled up and reloaded into the gun to be digested by the bacterium colony and re-used later.
-A single infinite rope dispenser can produce up to 26 metres of rope before running out and must have at least one metre’s worth of colony left inside to reclaim old rope (a readout indicates how much of the colony remains in the gun).
+A single infinite rope dispenser can produce up to 26 meters of rope before running out and must have at least one meter’s worth of colony left inside to reclaim old rope (a readout indicates how much of the colony remains in the gun).
 The rope is extremely strong, carrying up to 750